multimediaeval/multimediaeval.github.io/_editions/2021/tasks/medico.md

 *See the [MediaEval 2021 webpage](https://multimediaeval.github.io/editions/2021/) for information on how to register and participate.*

 #### Task Description
 The fight against colorectal cancer requires better diagnosis tools.
 Computer-aided diagnosis systems can reduce the chance that diagnosticians overlook a polyp during a colonoscopy.
 As machine learning becomes more common, even in high-risk fields like medicine, the need for transparent systems becomes more critical.
 In this case, transparency is defined as giving as much detail as possible on the different parts that make up a machine learning pipeline, including everything from data collection to final prediction.
-This task focuses on robust, transparent, and efficient algorithms for polyp and instrument segmentation.
+This task focuses on robust, transparent, and efficient algorithms for polyp segmentation.

 The data consists of a large number of endoscopic images of the colon, which have been labeled by expert gastroenterologists.

 *Subtask 1: Polyp Segmentation:* The polyp segmentation task asks participants to develop algorithms for segmenting polyps in images taken from endoscopies.
 The main focus of this task is to achieve high segmentation metrics on the supplied test dataset.
 Since [Medico 2020](https://multimediaeval.github.io/editions/2020/tasks/medico/), we have extended the development dataset and created a new testing dataset to which the submissions will be evaluated on.

-*Subtask 2: Instrument Segmentation* Similar to the polyp segmentation task, the instrument segmentation task asks participants to develop algorithms for segmenting instruments present in colonoscopy videos.
-The main focus of this task is to achieve high segmentation metrics on the supplied test dataset.
+*Subtask 2: Algorithm Efficiency* The algorithm efficiency task is similar to subtask one, but puts a stronger emphasis on the algorithm's speed in terms of frames-per-second.
+To ensure a fair evaluation, this task requires participants to submit a Docker image so that all algorithms are evaluated on the same hardware.

 <!-- # People might get confused on the difference between transparency, explainability, and interpretibility when it comes to machine learning.
 Could this be made clearer?-->
 *Subtask 3: Transparent Machine Learning Systems* The transparency task tries to measure the transparency of the systems used for the aforementioned segmentation tasks.
 The main focus for this task is to evaluate systems from a transparency point of view, meaning for example explanations of how the model was trained, the data that was used, and interpretation of a model's predictions.